HamStudy/hamstudy-hambook/content/Part 1. Science/Chapter 3. Radio Wave/section 3-2 EM Spectrum.md

    - Emitted by radioactive decay, used in some medical treatments
    - Wavelengths shorter than 0.01 nanometers

+#### Visual Representation of the Spectrum

-Here's a visual representation of the spectrum:
+Here’s a visual representation of the spectrum:

 ```
 Radio Waves | Microwaves | Infrared | Visible | UV | X-rays | Gamma Rays